Ocean County prosecutors looking for Florida man in senior scam

 Authorities are looking for a Florida man accused of scamming an elderly man out of $10,000, the Ocean County Prosecutor’s Office said Tuesday.

-An investigation by the Prosecutor's Office and Barnegat Township police found that Juan C. Piedrahita, 49, of Hollywood, posing as an attorney, contacted an elderly victim over the phone advising him that his nephew had been in a motor vehicle accident, Prosecutor Bradley D. Billhimer said in a news release.
+Juan C. Piedrahita, 49, of Hollywood, posed as an attorney and contacted an elderly victim over the phone advising him that his nephew had been in a motor vehicle accident, Ocean County Prosecutor Bradley D. Billhimer said in a news release.

 Piedrahita convinced the victim his nephew was under arrest and that $10,000 cash bail was needed to secure his release, Billhimer said.
-The victim obtained the cash and met Piedrahita, now posing as a courier, in a CVS parking lot in Barnegat.
+The victim obtained the cash and met Piedrahita, now posing as a courier, in a CVS parking lot in Barnegat Township.

 The charges stemming from a Jan.
 30 car crash in Little Egg Harbor Township have been upgrad…